On this page you will find information on parliamentarians' travel under the parliamentary business resources (PBR) framework.

 The TILE budget may be used to travel by unscheduled commercial transport, for example by charter plane or bus, for the dominant purpose of conducting electorate duties in the electorate.

-The Australian Government provides parliamentarians with a private plated vehicle for a range of uses, such as travelling within, and for the service of their electorate, and private travel.
+The Commonwealth provides parliamentarians with a Private Plated Vehicle (PPV) for a range of uses, such as travelling within, and for the service of their electorate, and private travel.

 Key limitations on the use of a PPV